zhicheng-ning/FindGitHubDeveloper/README.md

 # Huge Amount of User Info
 The data source of FindGitHubDeveloper is a python crawler that continuously crawls GitHub developer data.
+It grows by about 30w Developers every day, ongoing！

 # Various Query Condition
 - User Name（The nickname, not the login name in the url）